 Import Sound Files Into FMOD Studio

 Start by opening your existing project in Unity and also the integrated FMOD project in FMOD Studio.
 We will be using a combination of assets from Part 1 and Part 2 for this tutorial.
 The Part 2 assets add a 3d model of a printer, a printer sound and extra computer sounds we will be using to add more variation.
-We will be using the persistent printer sound in the next tutorial where we will be diving into Google Resonance zones so hold on to that for now.

 Let’s import all of the sound files we’ll be using into the FMOD Audio Bin.
 If, like me, you haven’t yet added the unused sound effects from Part 1 to your FMOD Audio Bin then let’s do that now.
 In FMOD Studio go to Window > Audio Bin (or press Ctrl + 3 on your keyboard).
 Now drag all the footstep sound files in Part 1 from your file explorer into the Audio Bin window.